aidenbradley/Drupal-Test-Support/README.md

 From this API, developers can install virtually any exported configuration.

-There are specific traits that `InstallsExportedConfig` uses to help the setup though.
-These traits attempt to set up the necessary dependencies during your test run.
+There are specific traits that `InstallsExportedConfig` uses.
+These traits attempt to set up the necessary dependencies during the test run.
 This includes enabling required modules and installing entity schemas.

 Here is a list of areas this API aims to improve -
 - Installing Blocks